 If the school bus breaks down on route, the Driver and Monitor's first responsibility is to ensure the safety of the children and the vehicle.
-The Driver notifies the bus company and/or the Transportation Supervisor and a replacement bus is sent out.
+The Driver notifies the bus company and a replacement bus is sent out.
 Children and seat restraints are safely transferred to the new bus, attendance is taken, and the bus finishes the route.
 In the meantime, the Bus Monitor contacts the site and asks them to contact parents to inform them of any delays that would affect them.
-A note from the Director of Child & Support Services or designee goes home to parents informing them of the break down.
+A note from the Director of Child & Support Services or designee goes home to parents informing them of the breakdown.
 An incident report is submitted to the Director of Child & Family Support Services within 24 hours.